dogweather/forkful/content/en/swift/files-and-io/checking-if-a-directory-exists.md

   \ file structures from within your Swift applications.
 This task enables\u2026"
 lastmod: '2024-03-13T22:45:00.408998-06:00'
 model: gpt-4-0125-preview
-summary: "Checking if a directory exists in the filesystem is essential for managing\
-  \ file structures from within your Swift applications.
-This task enables\u2026"
+summary: Checking if a directory exists in the filesystem is essential for managing file structures from within your Swift applications.
 title: Checking if a directory exists
 weight: 20
 ---